crash-python/crash-python/doc-source/testing.rst

 - ``E=1`` -- Only report errors
 - ``PYLINT_ARGS`` -- Override the default arguments.
-It will still operate on the :py:mod:`crash` and :py:mod:`kdump` modules but no other default arguments will be used.
+It will still operate on the :py:mod:`crash` modules but no other default arguments will be used.

 Testing with vmcores
 --------------------